proveskit/circuitpy_flight_software/README.md

 - **pysquared_rfm9x.py** This is a library that implements all the radio hardware.
 This code is a modified version of the pycubed_rfm9x which is a modified version of the adafruit_rfm9x file.
 ## tests
 This software is used for performing tests on the satellite

+## Linting setup

+1. Create your venv `python3 -m venv venv`
+2. Activate your venv `source ./venv/bin/activate`
+3. Install required packages `pip install -r requirements.txt`
+4. Run the automatic formatter with `make fmt`

+## Testing setup

+1. Follow the steps to set up your venv and install packages in the linting setup
+2. Run tests with `make test`